SabrinaGuastavino/Value-weighted-skill-scores-in-deep-learning/README.md

     - prediction folder includes the checkpoints folder which includes the CNN-LSTM models saved during the training process on 100 epochs and the final CNN-LSTM models saved during the training process when the early stopping strategy is applied with the keyword patience equal to 10,20,30,40 and 50.

+## Citation
+If you use the codes, please consider citing [1].
+Here is the bibitex entry

+@article{guastavino2021bad,
+  title={Bad and good errors: value-weighted skill scores in deep ensemble learning}, author={Guastavino, Sabrina and Piana, Michele and Benvenuto, Federico}, journal={arXiv preprint arXiv:2103.02881}, year={2021}
+}